lingtengqiu/OPEC-Net/README.md

 # OPEC-Net
 [Peeking into occluded joints: A novel framework for crowd pose estimation](https://arxiv.org/pdf/2003.10506.pdf) (ECCV2020)

 # OCPose

+We build a new dataset, called Occluded Pose, that includes more heavy occlusions to evaluate the MPPE.
+It contains challenging invisible jointsand complex intertwined human poses

 Method | Backbone | TrainSet| EvalSet | Mean IoU(ss) | Mean IoU(msf)
 :--:|:--:|:--:|:--:|:--:|:--: